By Dylan Shulman By Dylan Shulman | February 24, 2022 | Lifestyle Hotels For A Staycation

 Riggs Washington DC

 Treat yourself by stealing away to this themed hotel, built inside the former Riggs National Bank building.
-Here, guests can unwind in color-splashed rooms designed with first ladies in mind.
+Here, guests can unwind in color-splashed suites designed with former first ladies in mind.
 Our favorite?
-The Louisa Adams, featuring a petite grand piano and music-inspired art, as she always encouraged music at White House gatherings.
+The Louisa Adams features a petite grand piano and music-inspired art, as she always encouraged music at White House gatherings.
 After tickling the ivories, unlock a world of flavor at Café Riggs.
-Inside the old bank vault, this European brasserie-influenced eatery serves up locally-sourced cuisine.
+Located on the hotel’s ground floor, this European brasserie-influenced eatery serves locally sourced cuisine.
 900 F St. NW, 202.638.1800, riggsdc.com

 The Ritz-Carlton Georgetown, Washington, DC